Robaina/BRENDApyrser/paper/paper.md

 # Statement of need

-`Gala` is an Astropy-affiliated Python package for galactic dynamics.
+`Brendapyrser` is an Astropy-affiliated Python package for galactic dynamics.
 Python enables wrapping low-level languages (e.g., C) for speed without losing flexibility or ease-of-use in the user-interface.
 The API for `Gala` was designed to provide a class-based and user-friendly interface to fast (C or